 \end{figure}

 \par Colors in thematic maps also need to take into consideration users with impaired color-vision.
-Pastel like colors were found to be more confusing to color-vision impaired users than darker colors.
-This is an important consideration to consider when in a group of 25 at least one person is likely to be color-vision impaired [13].
+Pastel-like colors were found to be more confusing to color-vision impaired users than darker colors.
+This is an important consideration because approximately 1 in 25 people are color-vision impaired [13].

-Finally, color selection needs to take into account considerations such unintended bias.
-When mapping crime data using a color scheme that may match skin tones could create a perception that areas may be more heavily populated by a specific ethnicity.
+Finally, color selection needs to take into account unintended bias.
+For example, when mapping crime data using a color scheme that may match skin tones there could be a perception that the colors reflect specific ethnicities.

-\par It?s important that the map maker make a careful and well-thought-out choice in the data colors that are displayed on a map.
+\par It\textquotesingle s important that the map maker make a careful and well-thought-out choice in the data colors that are displayed on a map.
 Failure to do so could lead to the user not gaining new information from the map.

 \subsection{Base Map Selection}